 Some cards count balance transfers as cash advances and charge an extra fee.

 Once you have eliminated the balance on a credit card, immediately cancel your card.
-Don’t mess up your credit history with a lot of open credit accounts.
+Don’t tempt yourself to overspend by having a lot of open credit accounts.

 If your debt is really overwhelming, consider a home equity loan.
 The interest rate is lower than on credit cards and the interest is tax-deductible if you itemize.

 If you pay your bills late, you’ll pay more.
 According to Consumer Action, banks made 74% more on late fees in 1998 than in 1995.

 Banks that charged $7 in 1995 for a late payment are charging up to $29 now.
 After just one late payment, your introductory rate may switch to a rate as high as 21%, and it can take up to a year of timely payments before the credit card company reduces your rate again.

 Just as the debt on your card accumulated from many little purchases, in the same way, you can pay down that debt.